percona/pmm-doc/source/qan-intro.rst

   - *Per Query Stats*: The value of the metric per query.

 - Each row in the table is a metric.
 The contents depends on the chosen dimension.

-.. todo:: Explain metrics for each dimension in a reference section

 ============
 Examples Tab